NVIDIA/NeMo-Curator/README.md

 # NeMo Curator

-NeMo Curator is a Python library designed for scalable and efficient dataset preparation, enhancing LLM training accuracy through GPU-accelerated data curation using [Dask](https://www.dask.org/) and [RAPIDS](https://developer.nvidia.com/rapids).
-It offers a customizable and modular interface that simplifies pipeline expansion and accelerates model convergence by preparing high-quality tokens.
+NeMo Curator is a Python library specifically designed for scalable and efficient dataset preparation.
+It greatly accelerates data curation by leveraging GPUs with [Dask](https://www.dask.org/) and [RAPIDS](https://developer.nvidia.com/rapids), resulting in significant time savings.
+The library provides a customizable and modular interface, simplifying pipeline expansion and accelerating model convergence through the preparation of high-quality tokens.

 At the core of the NeMo Curator is the DocumentDataset which serves as the the main dataset class.
 It acts as a straightforward wrapper around a Dask dataframe.
 The Python library offers easy-to-use methods for expanding the functionality of your curation pipeline while eliminating scalability concerns.